-Several light-cones have been extracted from the RayGal simulations.
-In the present work, we use light-cones with an aperture of 2500~deg$^2$ extending to $z = 2$, which encompasses the redshift range probed by DESI \citep{desi2016desi} and Euclid \citep{laureijs2011euclid} surveys.
-Those light-cones contain DM particles, as well as DM haloes identified with the parallel Friend-of-Friend algorithm pFoF \citep{roy2014pfof}, using a linking length of 0.2.
-We imposed a minimum of 100 particles per halo, which leads to haloes with mass above $1.8\times 10^{12}~M_\odot$.
+Several light cones have been extracted from the RayGal simulations.
+In the present work, we used light cones with an aperture of 2500~deg$^2$ extending to $z = 2$, which encompasses the redshift range probed by the DESI \citep{desi2016desi} and Euclid \citep{laureijs2011euclid} surveys.
+These light cones contain DM particles as well as DM haloes identified with the parallel friend-of-friend algorithm pFoF \citep{roy2014pfof}, using a linking length of 0.2.
+We imposed a minimum of 100 particles per halo, which leads to haloes with masses higher than $1.8\times 10^{12}~M_\odot$.

-The gravitational lensing information is computed in the light-cones by using the ray-tracing code \textsc{Magrathea-Pathfinder} \citep{reverdy2014propagation}.
-The latter implements an iterative algorithm that finds the null geodesics connecting the observer to each source \citep{breton2019imprints}, that is, either particles or haloes.
-This allows the computation of RSD and lensing effects at the same time, in a general and accurate way.
+The gravitational-lensing information was computed in the light cones by using the ray-tracing code \textsc{Magrathea-Pathfinder} \citep{reverdy2014propagation,breton2021magrathea}.
+This code implements an iterative algorithm that finds the null geodesics connecting the observer to each source \citep{breton2019imprints}, that is, either particles or haloes.
+This allows the computation of RSD and lensing effects at the same time in a general and accurate way.
 It is important to emphasize the fact that the treatment of gravitational lensing does not involve the Born approximation, which is often used.
-In our light-cones, we have roughly $1.2\times10^7$ haloes in both cosmologies and we ray-trace about $4\times10^8$ randomly selected particles.
-Having both haloes and particles enable us to perform a redshift-space clustering analysis on a biased population for the former (and hence, closer to observations), and for the latter, to carry out a precise study where the number of matter tracers is maximised.
+Our light cones contained about $1.2\times10^7$ haloes in both cosmologies, and we ray-traced about $4\times10^8$ randomly selected particles.
+Having both haloes and particles enabled us to perform a redshift-space clustering analysis on a biased population for the former (and hence, closer to observations), and for the latter, to carry out a precise study in which the number of matter tracers was maximised.

-In \cref{fig:nz_lcdm_raygal}, we show the redshift distribution of the halo and particle samples in the $\Lambda$CDM light-cone, as well as the adopted tomographic redshift bins.
-The distributions in the $w$CDM light-cone are very similar.
+In \cref{fig:nz_lcdm_raygal} we show the redshift distribution of the halo and particle samples in the $\Lambda$CDM light cone, as well as the adopted tomographic redshift bins.
+The distributions in the $w$CDM light cone are very similar.